South Downtown, Warsaw: Higher education and science

+South Downtown includes the main campus of the Warsaw University of Technology.
+Its Main Building is located at 1 Polytechnic Square, while most of the faculty buildings are placed in a section between Independence Avenue and Koszykowa, Noakowskiego, and Nowowiejska Streets.
+Additionally, the Faculty of Architecture is located at 55 Koszykowa Street, and the Faculty of Chemistry at 3 Noakowskiego Street.
+The National Information Processing Institute of the Ministry of Science and Higher Education is also present in the neighbourhood, at 188B Independence Avenue.

+The Central Transport Library, a research and librarian institution of the Ministry of Infrastructure, is also housed at 4 and 6 Chałubińskiego Street.

 Culture

-The National Museum in Warsaw in 2016.
+The courtyard of the Warsaw National Museum.

-In the South Downtown, is located the National Museum in Warsaw, the largest museum in the city, and one of the largest in the country.
-The neighbourhood also includes the Mausoleum of Struggle and Martyrdom, Museum of the Earth of the Polish Academy of Sciences, Museum of Life in the Polish People's Republic, and Warsaw University of Technology Museum.
-There also are two branches of the Warsaw Rising Museum.
-One of them is located in the building at 51 Jerusalem Avenue, which houses the Warsaw Fotoplastikon, a stereoscopic device based on the Kaiserpanorama system, operating there since 1905.
-The other, is the Security Office Prison Cells, located in the basement of the Ministry of Justice building, at 11 Ujazdów Avenue.
-The museum is dedicated to the prison operated there by the Ministry of Public Security from 1945 to 1954.
+The Warsaw National Museum, the largest museum in the city and one of the largest in the country is located at 3 Jerusalem Avenue in South Downtown.
+The neighbourhood also includes the Mausoleum of Struggle and Martyrdom, the Museum of the Earth of the Polish Academy of Sciences, the Museum of Life in the Polish People's Republic, and the Warsaw University of Technology Museum.

+Additionally, the area includes two branches of the Warsaw Rising Museum.
+This includes the Warsaw Fotoplastikon, a stereoscopic device based on the Kaiserpanorama system, housed at 51 Jerusalem Avenue, which has been operating at the location since 1905, and the Security Office Prison Cells, located in the basement of the Ministry of Justice building at 11 Ujazdów Avenue, which documents the prison operated there by the Ministry of Public Security from 1945 to 1954.

-There are also several theatres, including the Contemporary Theatre, Roma Musical Theatre, Studio Buffo, and TR Warszawa.
-At 28 Marszałkowska Street is also located the historic Kino Luna cinema which operates since 1962.
+South Downtown features several theaters, including Contemporary Theatre, Roma Musical Theatre, Studio Buffo, and TR Warszawa.
+Additionally, Kino Luna, a historic cinema operating since 1962, located at 28 Marszałkowska Street.

-There are also numerous monuments and memorials, such as the Memorial to the Polish Aviators Fallen Between 1939 and 1945, the Monument to the Millennium of the Polish Cavalry, and the Monument to the Polish Underground State and Home Army.
-There is also the famous art installation Greetings from Jerusalem Avenue, placed at the Charles de Gaulle Roundabout.
+The neighbourhood has numerous monuments and memorials such as the Memorial to the Polish Aviators Fallen Between 1939 and 1945, the Monument to the Millennium of the Polish Cavalry, and the Monument to the Polish Underground State and Home Army.
+It also features art installations, such as Greetings from Jerusalem Avenue, a 2002 artwork by Joanna Rajkowska, in form of an artificial date palm on Charles de Gaulle Roundabout.